syncfusion-content/blazor-docs/blazor/diagram-component/nodes/events.md

     // Event to notify the rotation changing event before the node is rotate. public void OnRotateChanging(RotationChangingEventArgs args)
     {
-        //Sets true to cancel the rotation
-        args.Cancel = true;
+        // Sets true to cancel the rotation args.Cancel = true;
     }

     // Event to notify the rotation changed event after the node is rotated. public void OnRotateChanged(RotationChangedEventArgs args)
     {
-        //Action to be performed.
+        // Action to be performed.
     }
 }
 ```